mieweb/docs/content/functions/system-administration/interfaces/device-interface-benson-audiometer.md

 source: 'https://drive.google.com/open?id=1BmGYx7kkuGX3mmqqS0Qp_3H7jy1TdfSMNWfl1qn51s0'
 wikigdrive: '2aacb51f060d0354a678419290943a99bd16aad1'
 ---
-This page provides instructions for retrieving results from the Benson software with {{% system-name %}} , and lists the fields that the interface retrieves.
+This page provides instructions for retrieving results from the Benson software with , and lists the fields that the interface retrieves.

 ## Instructions